Photographic History of Table Mountain

 Egypt, and the southwest United States.

-The 'field station' at Harqua Hala, Arizona in the 1920s.
+The 'field station' at Mt.
+Harquahala, Arizona in the 1920s.

 site at Montezuma had been the SAO's most useful and prolific data